 contents of these tables into memory when it starts and reloads

 them under the circumstances indicated in

 Section 6.2.6, “When Privilege Changes Take Effect”.
 Access-control decisions are

 based on the in-memory copies of the grant tables.

-Some releases of MySQL introduce changes to the structure of the grant tables to add new privileges or features.
-To make sure that you can take advantage of any new capabilities, update your grant tables to have the current structure whenever you update to a new version of MySQL.
+Some MySQL releases introduce changes to the structure of the grant tables to add new privileges or features.
+To make sure that you can take advantage of any new capabilities, update your grant tables to have the current structure whenever you upgrade MySQL.
 See Section 4.4.7, “mysql_upgrade — Check and Upgrade MySQL Tables”.

-The following table shows the privilege names used at the SQL
+The following table shows the privilege names used in

 REVOKE statements, along with the